senriques/Blockchain-4010-Fall-2018/README.md

 6. Class Overview
 	1. What is Blockchain - what is Bitcoin / Ethereum / Other token systems
+	2. The worlds worst, most expensive database
+	3. What is the "hype" - what is real.
-	2. Economics - Coin, ICO, Stocks Bonds, Tokens, Utility Tokens
+	4. Economics - Coin, ICO, Stocks, Bonds, Tokens, Utility Tokens, A Security
-	3. Legal Ramifications.
+	5. Legal Ramifications.
 ICOs 506(d), Subpart (s)
-	4. Programming - 1/2 in go, 1/2 in Solidity (Etherem) and Web front end (JavaScript/HTML/CSS).
+	6. Programming - 1/2 in go, 1/2 in Solidity (Etherem) and Web front end (JavaScript/HTML/CSS).
-	5. Some Homework
+	7. Some Homework
-	5. Write a Paper - How will blockchain effect the economy.
+	8. Write a Paper - How will blockchain effect the economy.
-	6. 2 tests (Midterm and Final)
+	9. 2 tests (Midterm and Final)
-	7. Why Go
+	10. Why Go
+	11. Proof of work
+	12. Proof of stake
-	7. Enough Go to make it through this class (and be able to convincingly tell an employer that you have programmed in Go)
+	13. Enough Go to make it through this class (and be able to convincingly tell an employer that you have programmed in Go)
-	8. Why Ethereum?
+	14. Why Ethereum?
 Solidity?
-	9. dApp - what is that?
+	15. dApp - what is that?
 What is web3?
-	10. A detailed understanding of the security model behind Blockchain
+	16. A detailed understanding of the security model behind Blockchain
-	11. Some advanced stuff on security - distributed computation and public/private keys, distributed key generation.
+	17. Some advanced stuff on security - distributed computation and public/private keys, distributed key generation.
+	18. What is a "tangle"
+	19. Why is blockchain so slow?
+	20. How to explain "blockchain" to people - the 30 second elevator pitch.

+7. De-Hype Blockchain
+	1. Successes
+		- Show URLs
+		- Forcast
+	2. Failures
+		- Over 1/2 of ICOs are proably fraud

-### Lecture 01 - Aug 31 - Friday
+### Lecture 02 - Aug 31 - Friday

 1. Economics of Blockchain and Computer Technology - why this is important
 	1. How important is blockchain to the economy - **slide**